1948 (14th November)

 Charles was devastated when Lord Louis Mountbatten was assassinated by an IRA bomb off the Western coast of Ireland.

 Charles turned to Camilla, now Parker Bowles, for support as he dealt with grief over the loss of Mountbatten.
-It is believed that they may have had
+It is believed that they had an affair.

 Charles had a relationship with Anna Wallace, daughter of landowner, Hamish Wallace.
 He proposed to her but she turned him down.